 John Seaner: Any thoughts about any expanded use or using this earlier, maybe for true clinical study or even for the drug development?

 John Garcia: Yeah, I think it's a no-brainer.
-I don't even know how many millions spent on patient recruitment and I would imagine it was in hyper traditional ways.
+I don't even know how many millions were spent on patient recruitment and I would imagine it was in hyper traditional ways.
 I believe those traditional ways are massively inefficient, particularly given the access to information that we have in the US; outside the US it's a much different question.
 I think there are lots of different approaches and use cases much earlier on, and it would've vastly helped us in respect to commercialization as well.

 John Seaner: Anything upcoming that you can share that you're utilizing this data for or some new kind of angles for utilizing this data?